 Napoleon Bonaparte (1769-1821).
 Short in height, but long in military accomplishments.
 Since he was eventually exiled to an island, Napoleon would have had plenty of time to count his challenge coins.

 Robert E. Lee (1807-1870).
-One would be hard pressed to find a more honorable and brilliant commander.
+One would be hard pressed to find a more honorable and brilliant commander (who, it must be noted, fought against his own country.)
 He might have rejected any challenge coins made in the North, though.

 Obviously, there are many more renowned military commanders worthy of military honor coins.
 Yet this list surely would have earned their share of military challenge coins.